'Maze Runner' star Dylan O'Brien injured on set, production shut down

 TMZ said O‘Brien, who plays Thomas in the franchise, suffered multiple broken bones in the accident.

-“Maze Runner: The Death Cure” is scheduled for release in February 2017 and is the third film in the successful movie franchise set in a dystopian world.
+“Maze Runner: The Death Cure” is scheduled for release in February 2017 and is the third film in the successful movie franchise set in a dystopian world based on James Dashner’s young adult novels.
+(Reporting by Jill Serjeant; Editing by Andrea Ricci)

-The first two movies, released in 2014 and 2015, made about $660 million at the global box office and established O‘Brien as one of the hottest young movie stars.

-O‘Brien first found fame on YouTube some 10 years ago through posting his original videos.
-He later starred in the MTV series “Teen Wolf.”